robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 Sometimes keywords need to be removed, replaced with new ones, or deprecated for other reasons.
-User keywords can be marked deprecated by starting the documentation with `*DEPRECATED*`, which will cause a warning when the keyoword is used.
+User keywords can be marked deprecated by starting the documentation with `*DEPRECATED*`, which will cause a warning when the keyword is used.
 For more information, see `Deprecating keywords`_ section.

 User keyword arguments